ASU Enterprise Partners creates significant resources for ASU during first half of fiscal year 2023

 Individuals looking to retire, downsize or simplify their lives have an opportunity to donate real estate that can support ASU scholarships and research, depending on the donors’ preferences.

 “Donors may qualify for an income tax charitable deduction equal to the property’s full fair market value and eliminate capital gains tax on its appreciation.
 In addition, they can reduce their taxable estate,” said Brad Grannis, director of real estate assets for University Realty.

+Real estate gifts can include primary residences, vacation homes, office buildings, ranches, industrial property and undeveloped land.
 There are several giving options available to donors, including outright gifts, bargain sales and various donations through various trusts.